ton-blockchain/ton-language-server/server/src/languages/tolk/tree-sitter-tolk/README.md

 yarn grammar:wasm
 ```

-This is executed in Docker and may take a long time for the first run.
 On finish, `tree-sitter-tolk.wasm` will be saved into the `server/` folder.

 Don't forget to run/update JS tests after modifying grammar!